deepmindru-afk/trident/docs/Reference/Host-Configuration/API-Reference/Check.md

 ### variant-2

 Path to a script in the execution OS.
+Valid script servicing types are CleanInstall and AbUpdate.

 | Characteristic | Value    |
 | -------------- | -------- |